MachinisteWeb/node-atlas/README.en.md

-### Optimize Images files ###
+### Optimize Images Files ###

 You can automatically generate optimized images files by creating Optimizations by referencing the file by input and output path.
-Of course you can do as much as you want.
-The optimization files is execute every time you start NodeAtlas either as a server or via the `--generate` command if an Optimization exists in the Webconfig.
+Of course, you can do as much as you want.
+The optimization files is executed every time you start NodeAtlas either as a server or via the `--generate` command if an Optimization exists in the webconfig.

 #### Creating Optimizations ####